• Skip to main content

 3 shiitake mushrooms, 1 cup shredded cabbage, ½ medium carrot

-• Add crumbled tofu along with the stir-fry sauce.
+• Add crumbled tofu along with the sauce.
 Cook until tofu is hot.
 Remove from heat and stir in the green onion.

 1 stalk green onion, salt